TrustlessDAO/independent-disclosure/initial-terms.md

 ### Initial Researcher Terms:

-Initial terms are a rough estimates set by the researcher, who should present evidence the justify the suggested values.
-These terms can be negotiated but too much time shouldn't be spend on this as initial terms are in no way binding terms.
-The [final-terms.md](./final-terms.md), which should be negotiated in good faith by both parties, will be the terms that should be considered binding once accepted and set on-chain.
+Initial terms are rough estimates set by the researcher, who should present evidence the justify the suggested values.
+These terms can be negotiated but too much time shouldn't be spent on this, as initial terms are in no way binding.The [final-terms.md](./final-terms.md), negotiated in good faith by both parties, should be considered binding once accepted and set on-chain

 1. Estimated Severity: